Anaplastic astrocytoma

-Anaplastic astrocytoma is a rare WHO grade III type of astrocytoma, which is a type of cancer of the brain.
-In the United States, the annual incidence rate for anaplastic astrocytoma is 0.44 per 100,000 people.
+Anaplastic astrocytoma is an outdated term for a rare WHO grade 3 type of IDH-mutated astrocytoma, which is a type of cancer of the brain.
+In the United States, the annual incidence rate for anaplastic astrocytoma is 0.35 per 100,000 people.

 Signs and symptoms

-Initial presenting symptoms most commonly are headache, depressed mental status, focal neurological deficits, and/or seizures.
+Patients most often present with focal or generalized symptoms, depending on the anatomic location of the tumour.
+Focal symptoms may include weakness, visual impairment, language dysfunction, and gait disturbance.
+Generalized symptoms include personality and behavioural changes, headaches, nausea, and seizures.
 The growth rate and mean interval between onset of symptoms and diagnosis is approximately 1.5–2 years but is highly variable, being intermediate between that of low-grade astrocytomas and glioblastomas.
 Seizures are less common among patients with anaplastic astrocytomas compared to low-grade lesions.

 Causes

 The best-known risk factor is exposure to ionizing radiation, and CT scan radiation is an important cause.
 The dose-response for the relationship between low-dose ionising radiation and anaplastic astrocytoma risk is a risk increase of 115% per 100 milligray of radiation.

 Most high-grade gliomas occur sporadically or without identifiable cause.
 However, a small proportion (less than 5%) of persons with malignant astrocytoma have a definite or suspected hereditary predisposition.
 The main hereditary predispositions are mainly neurofibromatosis type I, Li-Fraumeni syndrome, hereditary nonpolyposis colorectal cancer and tuberous sclerosis.
 Anaplastic astrocytomas have also been associated with previous exposure to vinyl chloride and to high doses of radiation therapy to the brain.